 - 1. Severe backups occurred along MD 5 from Surratts Road to a point beyond Brandywine Road.
-Over this entire four-mile section, traffic proceeds in a stop-and-go condition. - Staff observed northbound traffic along Brandywine Road in a backup from MD 223 back through Surratts Road and from Surratts Road back through Thrift Road.
+Over this entire four-mile section, traffic proceeds in a stop-and-go condition. - 2.
+Staff observed northbound traffic along Brandywine Road in a backup from MD 223 back through Surratts Road and from Surratts Road back through Thrift Road.
 At its worst, the backup extended as far south as Symposium Way. - 3.
 Staff drove several routes as a means of comparing travel times from Brandywine Road/Groveton Drive to MD 5/Coventry Way.
 In the past, staff has consistently contended that with a proposed widening of Surratts Road in place, traffic generated in neighborhoods along Brandywine Road would tend to use Surratts Road to access MD 5 and continue north.
 Staff believes that this presumption is no longer valid for the following reasons: - A. This routing is longer in distance-by 20 percent or more -than routings using Brandywine Road up to MD 223. - B. The timing of the signal on the eastbound approach to MD 5 has been adjusted to give more preference to through traffic along MD 5-so much so that average delays spent waiting for a green light exceed three minutes.
-This is a great deterrent to traffic from the local communities using Surratts Road, regardless of whether the

-CIP project to widen Surratts Road is implemented or not, and the delay at the MD 5 approach causes this route to be the slower than other routes in the area despite the backups along Brandywine Road between MD 223 and Surratts Road.

-C. The traffic backups along Brandywine Road at the Surratts Road and Thrift Road intersections are so severe that road users encounter considerable delay just getting to Surratts Road.
+This is a great deterrent to traffic from the local communities using Surratts Road, regardless of whether the CIP project to widen Surratts Road is implemented or not, and the delay at the MD 5 approach causes this route to be the slower than other routes in the area despite the backups along Brandywine Road between MD 223 and Surratts Road. - C. The traffic backups along Brandywine Road at the Surratts Road and Thrift Road intersections are so severe that road users encounter considerable delay just getting to Surratts Road.

 The Planning Board's guidelines assume that each intersection in a traffic study operates independently of other adjacent intersections (unless the intersections are linked through signal progression or other means).
 In this circumstance, however, the Brandywine Road/Surratts Road intersection cannot operate independently of either the MD 223/Old Branch Avenue/Brandywine Road intersection or the Brandywine Road/Thrift Road intersection.
-Although the submitted traffic study did not review the MD 223/Old Branch Avenue/Brandywine Road or the Brandywine Road/Thrift Road intersections, staff has determined that both intersections must be considered critical for the subject property.
+The submitted traffic study did not review the MD 223/Old Branch Avenue/Brandywine Road or the Brandywine Road/Thrift Road intersections because they are outside of the scope of the traffic study.
+Further, the Planning Board has determined that these intersections are not critical for the subject property.
+The intersections are included in the analysis for informational purposes.